fdobad/qgis-minimal-plugin/README.md

 # qgis-pluginbuilder-minimalresult

-This repo automates the release of a qgis -minimal- plugin, to be served by qgis-plugin-server
+This repo automates the push to release of a QGIS plugin.
+- So it can be installed as the released.zip:
+`QGIS > Menu > Plugins > Manage and Install Plugins... > Install from ZIP > choose release.zip`
+- Or be served by a qgis-plugin-server:
+`QGIS > Menu > Plugins > Manage and Install Plugins... > Settings > Add ... > URL http://yourpluginserver/plugin.xml`

 # steps
 1. [Install QGIS](https://qgis.org/en/site/forusers/download.html)